 Well, first of all, I happen to be a huge fan of the 737.
 It’s my favorite aircraft, period.
-They are everywhere around the real world, flying short to long flights, to and from small to large airports, and doing it with some tried and true technology combined with fancy modern tech.
+They are everywhere around world, flying short to long flights, going to and from small to large airports, and doing it with tried and true technology combined with fancy modern tech.
 It’s like having one foot in the past and one in the future.

-The truth is, the 737 is a hugely versatile aircraft, and the popularity around the world means they are also popular in the sim world.
-Translation…lots of ready-made parts are available, and there are lots of pioneers who are going down, or have gone down, the same path to learn from and share ideas with.
+The truth is, the 737 is a hugely versatile aircraft, and its popularity around the world means they are also popular in the sim world.
+Translation…lots of ready-made parts are available, and lots of people who have gone down the same road who can share their experience.

 That comradarie is huge when you’ve never done this before and there is no instruction manual.
-The home simulation world can be a very solitary, lonely road at times so the more people you can share ideas with the easier it is to get through challenges and the more motivated you can stay when you’ve got a mess of wires you’re looking at and you start to wonder what it is you’re really doing.
+The home simulation world can be a very solitary, lonely road at times, so the more people you can share ideas with the easier it is to get through the challenges, especially when you’ve got a mess of wires you’re looking at and you start to wonder what it is you’re really doing.
 Trust me, there will be times like that.

 Why this site?

 I wasn’t originally planning on creating a web site for my sim.
-I’m by no means an expert compared to some out there, and have certainly made a lot of mistakes as I fumbled my way through this.
-Plus, most of what I was using to build my sim was pre-fabricated parts from online simulator hardware companies so everything should be as simple as “plug and play”.
+I’m by no means an expert compared to some out there, and I have certainly made a lot of mistakes as I fumbled my way through this.
+Plus, most of what I was using to build my sim was pre-fabricated parts from online simulator hardware companies so everything should be “plug and play”.
 Right?
+Easy peasy.
 Yeah, no.

-After I started building a few things and posted my progress some folks were interested in how I did them.
-So I figured I might as well showcase a little bit of what I’ve done, and maybe it’ll help someone else with similar problems or questions, or perhaps just stay motivated.
+After I started my build and posted a few pictures some folks started to ask me how I did things.
+So I figured why not share my knowledge and maybe it’ll help someone else with similar problems or questions, or perhaps just help them keep motivated.

 A word of caution before you embark!